--There are only a few days left to have a say on proposed changes to the National Construction Code.
+- There are only a few days left to have a say on proposed changes to the National Construction Code.
+Have your say here.

 - The proposed changes include a tiny increase to the minimum standard of carbon emissions. allowed for new houses: from 6 to 7.

 - BVN supports the call for the standard to be increased to net-zero emissions.

 - This standard would require that all new homes be designed as energy-efficient, have roofs. oriented for solar access, including photovoltaics and batteries, and no gas.
 This will enable. homes to run entirely on self-generated renewable solar power.

 - These elements will add approx. 2% to the cost of building.

 - This cost is more than offset by savings to energy costs, from efficiency and using solar.